 We have become students of off-to-college books and recommend these two titles as practical graduation gifts.
 They both address common college questions and sticky situations, including naked roommates, really:

-The Naked Roommate: And 107 Other Issues You Might Run Into in College.
-Author Harlan Cohen has been in the college advice business for decades, having started as a student himself answering in the college newspapers.
-Now out in a sixth edition, this book is comprehensive and works well for both genders.
+The Naked Roommate: And 107 Other Issues You Might Run Into in College (Naked Roomate) Author Harlan Cohen has been in the college advice business for decades, having started as a student himself answering in the college newspapers.
+Now out in a 7th edition, this book is comprehensive and works well for both genders.

 The Her Campus Guide to College Life: How to Manage Relationships, Stay Safe and Healthy, Handle Stress, and Have the Best Years of Your Life was edited by the super smart women of the website by the same name.
 Written for college women, it’s filled with solid advice that an older sister would give her younger one going off to college.

 Our final idea is something that all grads need for thank you notes.
 We thought this style, Crane & Co.
 Bodoni Blue Thank You Note (CT1511) was less old-fashioned than some and we love Crane’s high quality of paper.
 Add a new ink pen, a sheet of stamps, and a reminder to your kid that saying “please and thank you” are lessons we never want them to forget.